datagrok-ai/public/packages/UsageAnalysis/files/Test Track/Viewers/Form.md

     1. On the top of the Form viewer, click **List** icon.
 A dialog opens.
     2. In the dialog, toggle some checkboxes.
 Check the columns in the form viewer
     3. Save to Layout.
 Check
+3. Check the ability to drag column labels (in the in-form design mode)
 ---
 {
   "order": 9